 Firms may be able to address many of the reasons to sell or partner up with aggregators by embracing a robust 401(k) technology plan management platform.
 Today, 401(k) platforms exist that enable firms to scale more adeptly when it comes to everything from lead management to 401(k) plan management.

 If you decide to go the aggregator route, do your homework.
-As in any business arrangement, consider the best route: selling your firm outright, accepting an affiliate arrangement, or continue growing the business that you’ve already built.
+As in any business arrangement, consider the best route: selling your firm outright, accepting an affiliate arrangement, or continuing to grow the business that you’ve already built.